UNTITLED SHIBA INU GAME (fka Year of the Dog) is a slice-of-life game / dog ownership simulator about living with a Shiba Inu in San Francisco.

-The core of the gameplay is performing everyday tasks of dog ownership (training, walking, picking up after, grooming, and more) while advancing each chapter’s story and exploring the neighborhood / place you’re in with the dog at your side.
-That may mean learning about local landmarks, or having conversations with or helping out your neighbors, all while you tend to a dog's typical whims and needs.
-As you go through the game and depending on how good you are as a caretaker, you'll see your bond with the dog grow and blossom into something I hope players feel is very real.
+The core of the gameplay is performing everyday tasks of dog ownership (training, walking, picking up after, grooming, and more) while advancing each chapter’s story and exploring the neighborhood / place you’re in with your pal at your side.
+That may mean exploring local landmarks, or hanging out with and helping out your neighbors, all while you tend to a dog's typical whims and needs.
+The dog won't always make this easy for you though, at least until you've earned his trust and respect.

 That's a lot of words.
 Can you just sum it up in a [the game is like these other games] style blurb?

-Yeah, I guess?
-It's like Lieve Oma meets Nintendogs meets Animal Crossing!
-Yeah, that'll do.
+I'd say it's like Lieve Oma meets Nintendogs meets Animal Crossing.